Pomax/are-we-flying/docs/index.md

   async onConnect(client) {
     // Naturally, we tell them MSFS is connected, if it is. if (MSFS) client.onMSFS(true);
-    // And then we do a quick check to see if a flight is (still) in progress: await this.#checkFlying(client);
+    // And then we do a quick check to see if a flight is (still)
-    // Then we tell the client whether or not a flight's happening. client.setFlying(flying);
+    // Ïn progress that the client needs to know about. await this.#checkFlying(client);
   }

   /**